Myanmar: Ambassador to UK protests diplomatic coup in London | DW | 08.04.2021

 The FCO said it would have to abide by the decision, explaining that it maintains relations with states, not with individual governments.

 Kyaw Zwar Minn broke with the military following the February coup, calling for the release of Aung San Suu Kyi.
-He was recalled by the junta last month.
+He was recalled by the junta in March.

-The military's response has become increasingly brutal and violent with almost 600 people killed, according to the Assistance Association for Political Prisoners (AAPP), and nearly 2,900 people detained.
+The military's response has become increasingly brutal and violent, with almost 600 people killed to date, according to the Assistance Association for Political Prisoners, and nearly 2,900 people detained.

-Several other diplomatic figures have broken ranks with the military regime, including the country's ambassador to the United Nations.
+Several other diplomatic figures have broken ranks with the military regime in Myanmar, including the country's ambassador to the United Nations.

-Foreign pressure has also ramped up, but the UN has been prevented from calling for sanctions against the regime with Russia and China blocking such a move.
+Despite foreign pressure ramping up, Russia and China have blocked the UN from calling for sanctions against the regime.

 ab/aw (AFP, EFE)